icholy/todo/README.md

 # TODO [WIP]

-> A tool & library for parsing structured TODO comments out of code.
+> A library for parsing structured TODO comments out of code.

+## Implementation

+* Tree-Sitter is used to parse comments out of source files.
+* TODOs are extracted from the comments using a recursive descent parser.

 ## Syntax